reflektjs/Reflekt/README.md

 ## Backend Rendering

 Ok, but what if you're a backend guy?
-Good news, you wouldn't have to change a thing – not with your template nor with the binding object!
+Good news, you wouldn't have to change a thing – not your template nor the binding object!
 (Exeptions are custom filters)

 ```php
 echo Reflekt::render(array(